Human Herpesvirus (HHV)

 What is Human Herpesvirus?

-The herpesvirus family is a group of viruses that can infect both animals and humans.
+The human herpesvirus (HHV) belong to the herpesvirus family which is a group of viruses that can infect both animals and humans.
 Over 130 species of herpesvirus are known, but only eight of these are known to infect humans.
 These, collectively, are known as human herpesvirus, or HHV.

 - Respiratory secretions, such as phlegm from a cough or water droplets from a sneeze